Simultaneous Uniformization and Algebraic Correspondences: Introduction

 The paper is organized as follows.
 Section~\ref{bs_hbs_fbs_sec} surveys the orbit equivalence and virtual orbit equivalence mating framework between genus zero orbifolds and polynomial dynamics leading up to the construction of algebraic correspondences arising as combinations of the corresponding Fuchsian groups and polynomials.
 In Section~\ref{qf_corr_sec}, we prove one of the main new results of this article.
 In particular, we show that the virtual orbit equivalence mating framework is `less demanding' in that it allows one to manufacture a semi-global complex-analytic map of the Riemann sphere that combines a pair of topologically nonequivalent genus zero orbifolds.
-We also characterize this \emph{conformal mating} as an explicit algebraic function, and then globalize it to obtain an algebraic correspondence that simultaneously uniformizes a pair of non-homeomorphic genus zero orbifolds.
-In the final Section~\ref{bers_sec}, we use Theorem~\ref{simult_unif_corr_thm} to construct a holomorphic embedding of the Teichm{\"u}ller space of a puncture sphere into the space of algebraic correspondences, each of which is generated by a M{\"o}bius involution and the local deck transformations of a rational map.
+Here we also characterize this \emph{conformal mating} as an explicit algebraic function, and then globalize it to obtain the desired algebraic correspondences.
+In the final Section~\ref{bers_sec}, we use Theorem~\ref{simult_unif_corr_thm} to construct a holomorphic embedding of the Teichm{\"u}ller space of a puncture sphere into the space of algebraic correspondences, each of which is generated by a M{\"o}bius involution and the local deck transformations of a rational map (see Theorem~\ref{bers_embedding_thm}).